 Real estate companies specialize in several different fields, such as

-appraisals, brokerages, development, property management, and relocation.
+appraisals, brokerages, relocation, development, and property management.

 Real estate appraisers offer professional property valuation services.